wThomas84/kotlin-fixture-magic/README.md

 ## Why?
 During testing we often encounter situations where instances of Value classes or domain classes are required in order to test the underlying code.
-Many times it is not important what the values contain, but that there actual values the code under test can work with.
+Many times it is not important what the values contain, but that there are actual values the code under test can work with.

 This lib allows to create such random instances, without the need to fill in endless constructor arguments.